vicenteherrera/starter-ml/README.md

 ## Examples

-Each example has a README.md file explaining it.
-Continue reading here first for general instructions.
+Each example has a `README.md` file explaining it.
+Continue reading down this page first for general instructions.

 * [devpi](llm/devpi): Use `devpi` to cache and serve PiPY packages locally.
 * [jupyter_ml](llm/jupyter_ml): Lightweight way to use Jupyter Notebooks locally